vixuslabs/zkNotary/README.md

 ### The Data Portability Problem

-Now let's see what happens when Alice needs to share the data it retrieved from the web server with a third party (let's call him Bob).
+Now let's see what happens when Alice needs to share the data she retrieved from the web server with a third party (let's call him Bob).
 Well, in this case, Bob can't use the data without having to trust that Alice didn't modify it.
 This can be summarized as the data not being "portable".

 <img alt="what-is-tlsnotary-2" src="docs/img/what-is-tlsnotary-2.png" width="500">